How to Learn English at Home in Your Pajamas

 Christmas, Halloween and Thanksgiving are well-known examples.

 For Halloween, many people like to dress up as monsters, ghosts or their favorite movie characters.
 If you’re hosting your own Halloween party, you can encourage your friends to bring their own ghost stories in English and read them by candlelight to create a spooky atmosphere.
+Use scary TV shows and films to learn some special Halloween words.

 A fun spring holiday is Easter.
-It’s very popular with children, but who says adults can enjoy games and candies too?
+It’s very popular with children, but who says adults can’t enjoy games and candies too?
 You can have an Easter egg hunt by hiding chocolate Easter eggs around your home and writing out clues in English!

-You aren’t limited to these holidays either—you can have a historical movie night or cook traditional food from somewhere in the English speaking world.
+You aren’t limited to these holidays, either.
+You can have a historical movie night or cook traditional food from somewhere in the English speaking world.
 It doesn’t matter what you decide to do, as long as you bring people together and enjoy yourselves while practicing English.

 4. Play Video Games in English